tymyrddin/purple/source/docs/foundations/montessori/self-directed.md

 Self-directed does not mean unstructured.
 It means that the learner chooses what to engage with, at what depth, and in what order, within a structure that makes good choices available and visible.

-The distinction matters because most security training fails not because people lack the will to learn but because the training was designed around what the programme needs to deliver, not around what the learner is ready to engage with.
+The distinction is worth drawing, because much security training fails not because people lack the will to learn but because the training was designed around what the programme needs to deliver, not around what the learner is ready to engage with.
 A module on phishing delivered to someone who has already internalised phishing mechanics and is trying to understand MFA bypass is not self-directed learning.
 It is a queue.

 ## Outcomes, not paths